Zuvay/MyNotes/README.md

 # Patika.dev-VeriBilimiPatika
-Homework for my courses in Patika.Dev
+Homework for my courses in Patika.Dev and BTK Academy